nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 only question is whether you make yours explicitly, and if you claim your system is verified, or your result reproducible, or your identity yours, the check now exists and it will be run.

+I did not see, in the first drafts of this post, that its title is a political statement.
+It is one.
+There is a slogan in my field that all software is political, and it is half right.
+The consequences of widely used software are political, inevitably, because people have to live under them.
+What the slogan gets wrong is the step from there to treating the record itself as a matter of opinion.
+What a record can bear has three sides and a floor, and that stays true whoever is asking and whatever they would like it to say.

+Science rests on its literature and its data, law on its evidence and its precedents, finance on its ledgers, and each of those is a record that is supposed to grow and never be quietly rewritten.
+For a long time "as sound as we can make it" ended the conversation about any of them, because nobody could say what was possible.
+Now it can be said.
+Where a check can be finished, leaving it unfinished and asking for trust in its place is work left undone, with someone else carrying the risk.
+How much of that anyone may be excused depends on their office.
+Nobody expects a citizen to audit the grain stores.
+The official in charge of them has no such excuse.

+That is the whole of my politics here, and it is a politics against confusion, the kind that is eating our institutions from the inside: keep the record honest, and keep the commons whole, which is the argument I made about open source in [Anamnesis](./anamnesis) and now think holds for every institution that keeps a record and asks to be believed.
+It takes no side in any quarrel you care about.
+On the question of how we know what we know, though, we are leaving the realm of opinion, and anyone who prefers it murky is going to have to say so out loud.

 ## What We Claim, What We Do Not, and What Comes Next